 - d.
 Euthanasia of diseased or injured animals.
 Any livestock which is diseased or severely injured at the time of impoundment may, at the discretion of the animal control director (or designee) and approved by the veterinarian, be euthanized in a humane manner immediately and without waiting the prescribed ten (10) days.
 This action may be taken if, in the opinion of the animal control director or his/her designee, the condition of the livestock is such that imminent destruction is necessary as a humane gesture, and/or for the protection of other livestock or animals with which the livestock may come into contact. - e.
 Disposition of unredeemed livestock. - 1.
 Livestock with a Body Condition Score of 2 or less.
 Any impounded livestock with a Body Condition Score of two (2) or less shall be held for ten (10) days.
 However, animal control can immediately transfer said livestock to an approved rescue organization or foster home who shall hold the livestock for no less than ten (10) days.
 The disposition of said livestock after the ten (10) day period shall be controlled by this section.
 All approved fosterers shall be required to sign a waiver of liability agreement form. - 2.
 Sale of impounded livestock.
-Any livestock animal impounded and not reclaimed by the original owner within ten (10) days may be offered for sale by Animal Control for the amount of the accrued fees against the animal not to exceed \$1500.00.
-Such sale may take place at the sale barn.
-If sold, the original owner of the animal may reclaim the animal within ten (10) days of the sale by paying the purchaser an amount of twice the sum paid for the animal when bought from the animal control shelter plus any cost incurred therein.
-Regardless, under no circumstances will the St. Landry Parish Animal Control of the St. Landry Parish Government be responsible for any livestock it sold pursuant to this section. - 3.
-Other disposition of livestock not reclaimed.
-Any animal impounded and not reclaimed may be adopted, transferred, rehomed, or humanely euthanized provided that the required time as described in this article has elapsed. - 4.
-Adoption and/or rehoming of livestock.
-A minimum fee of five hundred (\$500.00) dollars shall be required for adoption of healthy livestock.
-Before the adoption of any livestock, the animal control director must inspect and approve of the premises where the adopted livestock is to be kept.
-If and when livestock is adopted from the St. Landry Parish Animal Control Shelter, the adoptee must sign an adoption contract agreeing to the following terms:
+Any livestock impounded and not reclaimed by the original owner within ten (10) days may be offered for sale by Animal Control for the amount of the accrued fees against the animal not to exceed \$1500.00.
+Such sales may take place at the local sale barn.

+3. Other disposition of livestock not reclaimed.
+Any animal impounded and not reclaimed may be adopted, transferred, rehomed, or humanely euthanized provided that the required time as described in this article has elapsed.